Individual - Income determinationLast reviewed - 01 February 2023

 - More than 50% of company whose shares are sold is not owned by subsurface user(s).

-Dividend income received from a Kazakhstan source is taxable at 10% is applicable to all foreign-sourced dividend income.
+Dividend income received from a Kazakhstan source, as well as all foreign-source dividend income, is taxable at 10%.

 Interest on debt securities, government securities, and agency bonds is also exempt from taxation in Kazakhstan.